 Children: Children may be more likely to experience severe side effects of medications for cough and cold.
-As a result, this medication is not recommended for children less than 12 years of age.
+As a result, this medication is not recommended for adolescents and children less than 18 years of age.

 Seniors: This medication is more likely to cause side effects for those 60 years of age and older.
 Lower doses may be necessary.

 What other drugs could interact with this medication?

 There may be an interaction between brompheniramine – phenylephrine – guaifenesin – codeine and any of the following:

 - abiraterone acetate

 - antihistamines (e.g., azelastine, cetirizine, doxylamine, diphenhydramine, hydroxyzine, loratadine, rupatadine)

 - antipsychotics (e.g., cariprazine, chlorpromazine, clozapine, haloperidol, olanzapine, quetiapine, risperidone)

 - "azole" antifungals (e.g., itraconazole, ketoconazole, voriconazole)